axonops/documentation/docs/overview/motivation.md

 ## Why ?

-Frustrated by the lack of tooling available to manage the next generation open source data platforms, Digitalis engineers decided to build a one-stop monitoring and operations platform to ensure they could provide the highest quality of services.
+Frustrated by the lack of tooling available to manage the next generation open source data platforms, AxonOps engineers decided to build a one-stop monitoring and operations platform to ensure they could provide the highest quality of services.
 Proven in some of the most demanding environments, AxonOps is now available as a standalone platform supporting Apache Cassandra today with Apache Kafka coming soon.

 ## Features
 * [**Metric Dashboard**](https://axonops.com/pricing/) - The AxonOps dashboard is pre-configured and well laid out in order for you to easily visualise the performance of your multiple Cassandra clusters across all of your data centres,